Dylan Carlson Player Props: Cardinals vs. Marlins

-Dylan Carlson -- batting .242 with two home runs, two walks and three RBI in his past 10 games -- will be in action for the St. Louis Cardinals against the Miami Marlins, with Jesus Luzardo on the hill, on July 4 at 1:10 PM ET.
+On Thursday, Dylan Carlson (.241 slugging percentage in past 10 games, with zero home runs) and the St. Louis Cardinals face the Miami Marlins, whose starting pitcher will be Eury Perez.
+First pitch is at 6:40 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Marlins.
+In his previous game he had a hitless performance (0-for-2) against the Marlins.

 Dylan Carlson Game Info & Props vs. the Marlins